George Weston: Municipal politics

-In addition to being a prominent business figure churchman, and "a liberal contributor to worthy charities," George Weston also became a municipal politician, winning election as alderman on Toronto city council.
-Weston, who in one campaign ad promoted himself as "The Businessman's Candidate," served four successive one-year terms representing Ward Four from 1910 to 1913.
-Described as a "progressive legislator" by the press, who voiced his support for a proposed "tubes" or subway system, he each year received the endorsement of the city's newspapers.
-One such endorsement noted that "Alderman Weston is not a noisy member of council but a useful one."
-While urged to run for mayor he turned down the idea in favour of one last term on council.
-In 1914, he returned full-time to his business, which had apparently suffered in his absence.
+In addition to being a business figure and churchman, George Weston also became a municipal politician, winning election as alderman on Toronto city council.
+Weston, who in one campaign ad promoted himself as "The Businessman's Candidate", served four successive one-year terms representing Ward Four from 1910 to 1913.
+He has been described as a "progressive legislator" by the press.
+In 1914, he returned full-time to his business.

 World war

-With World War I being fought in Europe, supply shortages forced the company to discontinue some lines of biscuits but George Weston Limited struggled through and remained profitable.
-The company also played a part in the war effort, supplying biscuits to Canadian troops overseas.
+George Weston Limited struggled through World War I's supply shortages and remained profitable.
+The company also supplied biscuits to Canadian troops overseas.
 One photograph, taken in front of the Weston's Biscuit Factory, showed delivery wagons with banners that read, "For Our Soldier Boys Fighting in France."
-The war also personally touched George Weston and family, with eldest son Garfield volunteering for overseas duty as a "Sapper" in the Canadian Expeditionary Force from 1917 to 1919.
-While in uniform Garfield toured the world-famous British biscuit factories and came away convinced that a similar, high quality product could be successfully manufactured and marketed in Canada.
+The eldest son Garfield Weston volunteered for overseas duty as a "Sapper" in the Canadian Expeditionary Force from 1917 to 1919.
+Garfield toured the British biscuit factories and came away convinced that a similar, high quality product could be successfully manufactured and marketed in Canada.

 It was also during this time that George Weston considered selling the company.
 Distraught over the death of his youngest son in a tragic accident and not sure his eldest son would return from the trenches of France, he received an offer from competitor Christie, Brown and Company to buy George Weston Limited.
-Not knowing what to do, he wrote to Garfield asking for his advice.
+He wrote to Garfield asking for his advice.
 Garfield wrote back, asking his father not to sell and telling him to hold on until his return from the war.